Japan ex-PM Nakasone, witness to war and success, turns 100

 As prime minister from 1982 to 1987, he strengthened Japan's defense and alliance with the U.S. while tackling vested interests to launch the privatization of the state telephone, tobacco and railway companies.
 He was also known for his warm "Ron-Yasu" relationship with former President Ronald Reagan, who himself lived until the age of 93.

-His nationalist legacy includes the first official visit by a postwar prime minister to Yasukuni shrine, which honors Japan's war dead, among them convicted war criminals.
+Nakasone's nationalist legacy includes the first official visit by a postwar prime minister to Yasukuni shrine, which honors Japan's war dead, including convicted war criminals.
 His visit fueled disputes with China and South Korea over World War II history that persist to this day.

 Nakasone is not the first ex-Japanese leader to reach 100; Prince Naruhiko Higashikuni, the prime minister for 54 days immediately after World War II, lived to be 102.
 Japan is home to more than 67,000 centenarians, including the world's oldest person, a 117-year-old woman.